Trump recommits to a Sept. 10 debate and lashes out at Harris at news conference

 “It could be I’ll be affected somewhat with Black females but we’re really doing well,” he said.
 “And I think ultimately they’ll like me better because I’m going to give them security, safety and jobs.
 I’m going to give them a good economy.”

-Trump campaign officials told reporters ahead of the news conference they believe Harris is currently enjoying a honeymoon period they likened to an “out-of-body experience.”
+Trump campaign officials told reporters ahead of the news conference they believe Harris is currently enjoying a honeymoon period.

 Trump’s campaign plans to spend the next three months hammering Harris as “failed, weak and dangerously liberal,” blaming her for every one of the the Biden administration’s unpopular policies and mocking her mannerisms and speaking style.